Eastern grass owl: Call

-The eastern grass owl's primary call is like many other Tyto owls.
-A loud, hissing screech but the grass owl's screech is louder than a barn owl's but quieter than a masked owl's.
+The eastern grass owl's primary call is similar to that of other Tyto species, emitting a harsh, hissing screech or "scream"; however, it is somewhat louder than that of the common barn owl (T. alba), but softer than the call of a masked owl (T. novaehollandiae).

 Hunting

 Studies in parts of Australia have shown that the most common prey is the long-haired rat and the cane rat.
 Prey are detected from on the wing.
 The owl uses its long legs to penetrate dense ground cover and seize its prey.

 Habitat

 This owl prefers tall grasslands and swamps.
 Roost areas consist of flattened vegetation within systems of "tunnels" through the swamp vegetation.
 Nesting is in similar situations.

 Distribution

 Eastern grass owls live in eastern, southern and southeast Asia, parts of New Guinea, the Philippines, Australia (mainly in Queensland) and the western Pacific.

 Conservation status

-Eastern grass owls are considered "least concern" globally, primarily because of their wide distribution.
+Eastern grass owls are considered "Least Concern" globally, primarily because of their wide distribution.
 Within Australia, T. longimembris is considered vulnerable on the New South Wales Threatened Species Conservation Act (1995).